lidofinance/lido-improvement-proposals/LIPS/lip-42.md

 The only historical method is `processHistoricalPartialWithdrawalProof`.
 Other methods do not need historical versions due to:

 - `processSlashedProof` - once slashed, a validator remains slashed forever, and any future state of this validator can be used.
-- `processValidatorWithdrawnProof` - once set, `withdrawable_epoch` remains unchanged, and any future state of this validator can be used.
+- `processValidatorWithdrawnProof` - once `withdrawable_epoch` is set for the given validator, we can be sure that the validator will eventually be withdrawn, and any future state of this validator can be used.
 - `processBalanceProof` - due to the fact that `CuratedModule` accepts balance reports with the increased balance for the slots newer than `lastAccountingProofSlot`, and features no high-water mark mechanism, historical versions are unnecessary.

 ### Upgradability